 Over a period of 10 years Liz was a trustee and Vice Chair of the Board of Stonewall, where she had board leadership for their workplace programmes.
 She was recognised in the 2013 New Year’s Honours when she was made Officer of the Order of the British Empire (OBE) for services to Lesbian, Gay, Bisexual and Transgender equality in the workplace.

-Throughout her career, she has worked with senior leaders, managers and teams to equip them to build an inclusive culture which then improves organisational performance.
+Jenny Barrow has been working in the field of Inclusion & Diversity for over 15 years.
+Throughout her career, she has worked with senior leaders, managers and teams to equip them to build inclusive cultures, ultimately leading

-Until recently Jenny was Head of Corporate Responsibility for the Financial Conduct Authority, a role she held for 4 years.
-She developed and implemented the regulator’s Diversity & Inclusion strategy which included responsibility for discharging the FCA’s duties under the Public Sector Equality Duty.
+Jenny was Head of Corporate Responsibility for the Financial Conduct Authority, a role she held for over 4 years.
+She developed and implemented the regulator’s DEI strategy which included responsibility for discharging the FCA’s duties under the Public Sector Equality Duty.

 Movell Dash has 15+ years’ experience as a Diversity and Inclusion Practitioner and has worked with a variety of organisations in the Private and Public sector, including the Foreign and Commonwealth Office and Goldsmiths, University of London.
 She provides consultancy and coaching assisting organisations in developing Diversity and Inclusion strategies and various initiatives including reverse mentoring and sponsorship programmes.